Colorado District Attorneys Sound The Alarm Over Bill To Revamp Sex Offender Management

 Jessica Dotter with the Colorado District Attorneys’ Council says there are ways of addressing the waitlist without releasing people before they receive treatment.
 She says 77% of those with indeterminate sentences are child sex offenders.

-“All 22 district attorney’s agree that we want offenders to get treatment to reduce recidivism and we hear the Department of Corrections’ concerns with being able to manage the need for treatment and resources available, but this bill goes so far outside of that,” Dotter said.MORE NEWS: COVID In Colorado: 43% Of State's Population Is Fully Vaccinated
+“All 22 district attorney’s agree that we want offenders to get treatment to reduce recidivism and we hear the Department of Corrections’ concerns with being able to manage the need for treatment and resources available, but this bill goes so far outside of that,” Dotter said.MORE NEWS: Fred L. Phillips, Who Survived A Deadly Home Explosion In Pagosa Springs, Killed When Kit-Built Jet Crashes Into Lake

-The District Attorneys Council and bill sponsor met for two hours Monday afternoon but were unable to reach a compromise.
+The District Attorneys Council and bill sponsor met for 2 hours Monday afternoon but were unable to reach a compromise.
 The bill will get its first committee hearing Tuesday.